‘Lion King’ Remake Casts Iconic Voices – Angela Lansbury Joins ‘Mary Poppins’

 Anyone that is a fan of the film knows that James Earl Jones was the original voice of Mufasa as well, and it just wouldn’t seem right for anyone else to fill the role.
 The live-action of The Lion King is expected to be almost entirely CGI just as most of Favreau’s The Jungle Book was.

-Disney was just full of great announcements for fans this week as there was more regarding Rob Marshall’s Mary Poppins Returns which is a sequel to the iconic original starring Julie Andrews.
+Disney was just full of great announcements for fans this week as there was more regarding Rob Marshall’s Mary Poppins Returns, which is a sequel to the iconic original starring Julie Andrews.
 While Emily Blunt will take on the title role, Deadline reported that Angela Lansbury will be in the movie as the “Balloon Lady.”

 Yes, the one-and-only Mrs. Potts and the actress who has been in numerous Disney works will be back for yet another.